justb4/SIOSE2OSM/README.md

 # PoC - Workflow importing SIOSE Landcover in OSM

 This is a PoC (Proof of Concept) to test the feasiblity to establish a basic workflow for import of Spain's Landcover dataset , "SIOSE AR" (Alto Reso, hi-res, scale 1:1000-1:5000m) from SIOSE into OpenStreetMap.
-The outcome and cotnent of this repository is basically a toolchain `SIOSE2OSM` that takes raw SIOSE data and extracts, translates to per-municipality OSM-files (`.osm`) to be opened in JOSM.
+The outcome and content of this repository is basically a toolchain `SIOSE2OSM` that takes raw SIOSE data and extracts, translates to per-municipality OSM-files (`.osm`) to be opened in JOSM.

 *NB this process is not yet executed, need discussion and refinement with the OSM-ES Community, SIOSE (for licensing waiver) and OSM DWG for import permission.*